jcoliz/NuxtIdentity/playground/local/README.md

 - Customize the user model for your needs
 - Add password reset, email verification
 - Implement more complex subscription logic (expiry, limits, etc.)
+- Extend the `SubscriptionClaim` format for additional metadata
 - Add middleware for subscription validation
 - Deploy with proper production configuration